 With the goal to unlock the latent strength of the Ummah’s environmental integrity, Greenpeace formed an alliance with the vision to catalyse action among Muslim communities around the world.
 It was our role to turn the vision of the alliance into a campaign with an initial focus on the MENA region and South East Asia.

-Driven by urgency and hope, duty and positivity, the campaign needed to appeal to young Muslims especially, and be delivered in English, Arabic, French and Bahasa.
+Driven by urgency and hope, duty and positivity, the campaign needed to appeal to young Muslims, and be delivered in English, Arabic, French and Bahasa Indonesia.
 By working closely with Greenpeace, we developed a visual and verbal identity that spoke to the hearts of the target audience and communicated the importance of a united front on climate action.
+Within the first four months, more than 50,000 people had pledged their support to the campaign, with numbers continuing to grow.

 With the help of research and insights that Greenpeace had accumulated on their target demographic, we started to craft a strategy for the campaign through internal brainstorming sessions and deeper research on Islam’s relationship with the environment.